opennetworkinglab/ngsdn-tutorial/EXERCISE-7.md

 on Intel Barefoot Tofino-based switches (the [fabric-tofino] project provides instructions and scripts to create a Tofino-enabled pipeconf).

-We will come back to the details of `fabric.p4` in the next lab, for now let's keep in mind that instead of building our own custom pipeconf, we will use one provided with ONOS.
+We will come back to the details of `fabric.p4` in the next lab, for now, let's keep in mind that instead of building our own custom pipeconf, we will use one provided with ONOS.

-The goal of the exercise is to learn the Trellis basics by writing a configuration in the form of a netcfg JSON file to set up basic bridging and routing of traffic between hosts.
+The goal of the exercise is to learn the Trellis basics by writing a configuration in the form of a netcfg JSON file to set up bridging and IPv4 routing of traffic between hosts.

 For a gentle overview of Trellis, please check the online book "Software-Defined Networks: A Systems Approach":